 This document describes the motivations of distributed mobility management and the proposed work in Section 1.1.
 Section 1.2 summarizes the problems with centralized IP mobility management compared with distributed and dynamic mobility management, which is elaborated in Section 4.
 The requirements to address these problems are given in Section 5.
-A companion document [dmm-scenario] discusses the use case scenarios.
+A companion document [I-D.yokota-dmm-scenario] discusses the use case scenarios.

-Much of the contents this document together with those in [dmm-scenario] have been merged and elaborated into the following review paper: [Paper-Distributed.Mobility.Review].
+Much of the problems explained in this document together with the contents in [I-D.yokota-dmm-scenario] have been merged and elaborated into the following review paper: [Paper-Distributed.Mobility.Review].